sisl/AA222Project2/README.md

 `python3 localtest.py`
 You should see `Pass: optimize returns a feasible solution on X/500 random seeds.` for all the simple problems.

-To submit your code to the autograder, create the zip file for your submission by running (Unix) `bash ./make_submission.sh` or (CommandPrompt):
+To submit your code to the autograder, create the zip file for your submission by running
-`bash ./make_submission.bat`
+- On Unix: `bash ./make_submission.sh`
+- On Windows (with 7-Zip installed): `bash ./make_submission_gitbash.sh`
+- On Windows (without 7-Zip installed): `make_submission.bat`

 Then, submit the created zip file `project2.zip` on `Gradescope/AA222/Project2`.